Planning Performance Metrics

 Metric Banner

-*To view all metrics in one view, see the Planning Performance Metrics.
-The metrics will be updated on a bi-weekly basis.
+Report - To view all metrics in one view, see the Planning Performance Metrics.
+The metrics will be updated every quarter.
+View previously issued reports.

-As part of a broad effort to improve customer service for residents who are working on rebuilding, building, repairing and renovating their homes, the City has increased funding and staffing, created new tools and processes, and launched this new webpage showing performance metrics for the Planning Department’s project permitting process.
+Overview - As part of a broad effort to improve customer service for residents who are working on rebuilding, building, repairing and renovating their homes, the City has increased funding and staffing, created new tools and processes, and launched this new webpage showing performance metrics for the Planning Division’s project permitting process.

-The metrics, which were established by the Planning Department and approved by the City Council, will be updated every two weeks.
+The metrics, which were established by Planning staff and approved by the City Council, will be updated every two weeks.
 Each metric shows the target performance and the success rate, or the number of projects for which the target was met.
-The metrics webpage is being introduced as a pilot program, and initially will track performance for the period of January through June 2023.

 1. Metric 1